 I love the look of a pedicure.
 Be it a shiny color or a beautiful design, a pedicure makes me think of carefree, barefoot summer days.
-The weather turning colder across much of America is no reason to neglect your feet.
-They’re still dealing with all the walking, running and pounding you subject them to daily, only now they’re bound in thick socks and shoes or boots.
+You may not be able to get out to the salon for a pedicure, but that’s no reason to neglect your feet.
+They’re still dealing with all the walking, running and pounding you subject them to daily.
 I say they need some TLC.
-But, I’m not willing to part with $40 or more to get it.

-With just a few simple tools and ingredients (most you may already have) you can easily recreate the comfort and beauty of a pedicure in the comfort of your own home.
+With a few simple tools and ingredients (most you may already have), you can easily recreate the comfort and beauty of a pedicure in your own home.

 First things first — you need to remove your old polish.
 Sure, you probably know how to do this, but I have to share this great technique for five-minute nail polish removal, plus it only uses one cotton ball.
 How’s that for saving money?

 If you tend to use a lot of dark-colored polishes, after removing polish you may find your nails stained.
 If so, here’s a simple method to get your nails back to their natural color.